dd-harp/ramp.library/README.md

 **`ramp.library`** is a code library with models that can be used by **`ramp.xds`.** Thee two packages are part of a suite of R packages developed to support RAMP:

-+ **`ramp.xds`** is the core computational engine for simulation-based analytics.
++ [**`ramp.xds`.**](https://dd-harp.github.io/ramp.xds/) is the core computational engine for simulation-based analytics.
 It includes a basic set of models -- enough to design, verify, and demonstrate the basic features of modular software.

-+  [**`ramp.library`**](https://dd-harp.github.io/ramp.library/) is an extended library of stable code that has been tested and verified.
++  **`ramp.library`** is an extended library of stable code that has been tested and verified.
 It includes a large set of model families published in peer review that are not included in **`ramp.xds`** The ability to reuse code reduces the costs of replicating studies.
 Through this library, **`ramp.xds`** also supports nimble model building and analytics for other mosquito-borne pathogens.

 + [**`ramp.work`**](https://dd-harp.github.io/ramp.work/) includes algorithms to apply the framework, include code to fit models to data and to do constrained optimization